ofershamir/qbo1d/docs/numerical-scheme.rst

 	\end{cases}
 	\end{equation}

-Note (1) :eq:`after-discretization` does not lead to singular matrices thanks to the identity.
+Note (1) Equation :eq:`after-discretization` does not lead to singular matrices thanks to the identity.
 (2) The matrix on the LHS side is constant and can be inverted only once.
 (3) Zeroing-out the first and last rows of :math:`\mathbf{D1}` and :math:`\mathbf{D2}`, implies that the tendency at the boundaries is determined